Schtee/dosasm/log.md

 Define a workspace in assembly
 Set stack pointer to offset calculated from initial SS value from MZ header Strip ss: segmented addresses to just be offsets from SP

+All this feels like a log of bother.
+It'd be great if we could use constant folding/similar to convert addresses to linear at build time

+First step: CFG